 "For tumors that secrete hormones, we are often able to use the capsule on the outside of the tumor to obtain a complete resection, and potentially cure patients of their disease and help eliminate the need for repeat surgery," adds Dr. Sansur, an associate professor of neurosurgery.
 Typically, pituitary tumors are removed surgically through the nasal passage.

 "The caveat is that prolactin-secreting tumors, which can stimulate breast milk production without pregnancy, may respond well to medical management with dopamine-related drugs," he says.
 Radiation therapy may also be used to treat pituitary tumors when surgery is deemed high-risk or in the case of recurrent tumors, Dr. Woodworth says.

 In cases where radiation therapy is recommended, UMMC patients have access to proton therapy, a highly advanced and precise form of radiation, through the Maryland Proton Treatment Center (MPTC).
 MPTC offers the most advanced form of proton therapy in the world, called pencil bean scanning, which delivers powerful beams directly to tumors, protecting sensitive nearby tissues.
-“At MPTC we are researching ways to improve radiation treatment,” explains Robert Malyapa, MD, PhD, a professor of radiation oncology at the University of Maryland School of Medicine.

 "There's also very exciting imaging research here to help predict which pituitary tumors are better candidates for certain surgical approaches and types of treatments.
 We using new MRI methods to look at the consistency of the tumor — whether it's firm or soft — and how that may impact surgical or radiation treatment," adds Dr. Woodworth.